AntCPLab/AntCPLab.github.io/index.md

 >Paper [Faster Secure Multiparty Computation of Adaptive Gradient Descent](https://dl.acm.org/doi/10.1145/3411501.3419427) accepted by the PPMLP workshop in Conjunction with CCS2020.

->Paper [hPRESS: A Hardware-enhanced Proxy Re-encryption Scheme using Secure Enclave](https://ieeexplore.ieee.org/document/9187972) accepted by IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).
+>Paper [hPRESS: A Hardware-enhanced Proxy Re-encryption Scheme using Secure Enclave](https://ieeexplore.ieee.org/document/9187972) accepted by IEEE Transactions on Computer-Aided Design of Integr[...]

 2020.2
->Paper [Privacy-preserving collaborative machine learning on genomic data using TensorFlow](https://arxiv.org/abs/2002.04344) accepted  to the Trustworthy ML Workshop co-located with ICLR 2020. **Update: We received the best paper award !**
+>Paper [Privacy-preserving collaborative machine learning on genomic data using TensorFlow](https://arxiv.org/abs/2002.04344) accepted  to the Trustworthy ML Workshop co-located with ICLR 2020. *[...]

 2020.1
 >Paper "HomoPAI: A Secure Collaborative Machine Learning Platform based on Homomorphic Encryption" accepted by ICDE2020 demo track.
-Watch the demo video on [优酷](https://v.youku.com/v_show/id_XNDQ4NDQyNzIwOA==) or [YouTube](https://youtu.be/LIWjsnKuOMk).
+Watch the demo video on [优酷](https://v.youku.com/v_show/id_[...]

 2019.12
 >We are named the first place in Track IV of [iDASH2019 secure genome analysis competition](http://www.humangenomeprivacy.org/2019/).
 >
->We have open-sourced our competition code to [TF-Encrypted](https://github.com/tf-encrypted/tf-encrypted/pull/721) and received their [official acknowledgements](https://twitter.com/tf_encrypted/status/1207612275663757312) !
+>We have open-sourced our competition code to [TF-Encrypted](https://github.com/tf-encrypted/tf-encrypted/pull/721) and received their [official acknowledgements](https://twitter.com/tf_encrypted[...]

 >Attended NeurIPS2019.

 2019.10
->Short paper [Quantification of the Leakage in Federated Learning](https://arxiv.org/abs/1910.05467) accepted by the Workshop on Federated Learning for Data Privacy and Confidentiality in Conjunction with NeurIPS 2019 (FL-NeurIPS-19).
+>Short paper [Quantification of the Leakage in Federated Learning](https://arxiv.org/abs/1910.05467) accepted by the Workshop on Federated Learning for Data Privacy and Confidentiality in Conjunc[...]

 >Paper [DPSAaS: Multi-Dimensional Data Sharing and Analytics as Services under Local Differential Privacy](http://www.vldb.org/pvldb/vol12/p1862-xu.pdf) accepted by VLDB2019 demo track.